facebook/react-native-website/docs/native-modules-android.md

 We designed React Native such that it is possible for you to write real native code and have access to the full power of the platform.
 This is a more advanced feature and we don't expect it to be part of the usual development process, however it is essential that it exists.
 If React Native doesn't support a native feature that you need, you should be able to build it yourself.

+## Native Module Setup

+Native modules are usually distributed as npm packages, apart from the typical javascript files and resources they will contain an Android library project.
+This project is, from NPM's perspective just like any other media asset, meaning there isn't anything special about it from this point of view.
+To get the basic scaffolding make sure to read [Native Modules Setup](native-modules-setup.html) guide first.

 ### Enable Gradle

 If you plan to make changes in Java code, we recommend enabling [Gradle Daemon](https://docs.gradle.org/2.9/userguide/gradle_daemon.html) to speed up builds.